 If your SVGs aren't showing up at all, it might be because your server isn't set up properly.
 If that's the problem, this article will point you in the right direction.

 You can also open up the SVG file in a text editor, copy the SVG code, and paste it into your HTML document — this is sometimes called putting your SVG inline, or inlining SVG.
-Make sure your SVG code snippet begins and ends with the
+Make sure your SVG code snippet begins with an

 </svg> end tag.
 Here's a very simple example of what you might paste into your document:

 <svg width="300" height="200"> <rect width="100%" height="100%" fill="green" /> </svg>

 - Putting your SVG inline saves an HTTP request, and therefore can reduce a bit your loading time.